-- What, Exactly, Is His Job?: It appears to be some sort of IT or customer service job, but we never really find out.
+- What, Exactly, Is His Job?: It appears to be some sort of IT or customer service job in a cubicle, but we never really find out.

 A 17-year-old-girl who Scott dated on a whim at the start of the series to ease his loneliness.
 She becomes obsessed with him and assimilates herself into his circle of friends.
 She ends up sticking around, even after Scott breaks up with her to date Ramona.
 Oh yeah, and she's a ninja and so is her father.

 - Assist Character: In the game.